On the Notion of Equal Figures in Euclid

 {\em Remark.} The axiom {\tt paste3} was used in \cite{beeson2019} in the proofs of Propositions~I.35a, I.42, I.47B, and in proving lemma {\tt paste3}, which was in turn used in I.48.
 In the present approach, we prove I.42 using {\tt doublesofequals} (which will be proved next) and the rest directly.
 However, now we use {\tt paste3} in proving I.45.

-\begin{lemma}[Doubles of equals are equal] If two quadrilaterals $ABCD$ and $abcd$ are each divided along the diagonals $AB$ and $ab$ into two equal triangles, and triangles $ABC$ and $abc$ are equatl, then the two quadrilaterals are equal. \end{lemma}
+\begin{lemma}[Doubles of equals are equal] If two quadrilaterals $ABCD$ and $abcd$ are each divided along the diagonals $AB$ and $ab$ into two equal triangles, and triangles $ABC$ and $abc$ are equal, then the two quadrilaterals are equal. \end{lemma}

 {\em Remark}.
 It is allowed that one or both quadrilaterals may be ``really a triangle'', with one end of the diagonal between the adjacent vertices.
 This is needed in proving I.44.

 {\em Proof}.
 This lemma is immediate consequence of {\tt paste3}.
 However, we like the following proof directly from the definition, that does not appeal to Lemma~\ref{lemma:ER5}, so we present it as well.
 Refer to Fig.~\ref{figure:halvesofequals}.
 The hypothesis is that all four triangles shown are equal.
 We have to show that rectangles $ABC$ and $Cbcd$ are equal, which implies that the red quadrilateral and the green quadrilateral are equal.
 Because the red and green triangles are equal, point $R$ lies on the (extended) diagonal $FC$.
 Because the two red triangles are equal, $Q$ is the midpoint of $DC$.
 Because the green triangles are equal, $p$ is the midpoint of $Cd$.
 The diagonals of a rectangle bisect each other (as Euclid could have easily proved after Prop.~I.34 without using any equal figures axioms; we did so in \cite{beeson2019}); the diagonals of $DCdE$ in particular meet at $R$.
 Hence $C$ lies on $EF$.
 Hence rectangle $ABCD$ is equal to rectangle $Cbcd$, as claimed.
 That completes the proof.